 What is a Scleral Shell?

-A scleral cover shell is a bit like a thicker contact lens that usually fits over existing eyes.
+A scleral cover shell is a bit like a thicker contact lens that usually fit over existing eyes.
 Scleral shells can help those who have suffered serious eye trauma injury.
-Unlike contact lenses scleral shells cover the entire eye not just the iris so any unsightly defect can be hidden behind the scleral shell.
+Unlike contact lenses, scleral shells cover the entire eye not just the iris so any unsightly defect can be hidden behind the scleral shell.